zeesairafi/TASK-Website-Exploration/README.md

 So you think that was easy?
 Try something a little spicier! 🌶

-* Go to `index.js` and edit the `toggleColor` function so that it changes the text color to something that suits the new styling you have in `styles.css`
+* Go to `index.js` and edit the `toggleColor` function so that it changes the text color to something that suits the new styling you have in `style.css`